 - Combat isolation and stress, for example, encouraging dialogue by asking employees how remote working is suiting them and maintaining a collective sense of belonging.

 - Monitor security measures and computer virus protection used by employees.

 - Ensure that someone is available to help with IT issues remotely.

 Take out insurance for employees and equipment.
 For further guidance following a transition to working from home see the CIPD's series on getting the most from remote working, including our recommendations for developing effective virtual teams, our series of tips for making the most of remote working and the recording of our webinar session on looking after your remote teams.
 You can also refer to the FAQs on managing remote working.

-Once the Coronavirus job retention scheme ends in September 2021, if no further schemes are forthcoming and business has recovered insufficiently then employers could introduce private furlough – a form of non-statutory lay-off that is not covered by existing legal provisions, paid or unpaid.
-However, the general rule of an employment contract – unless specifically noted - is that an employer cannot deny work to employees and reduce their pay. it is rare for employment contracts to contain a contractual right to lay off, so employers will have to negotiate a new private furlough contract.
+If businesses have not recovered sufficiently after furloughe ends, then employers could introduce private furlough – a form of non-statutory lay-off that is not covered by existing legal provisions, paid or unpaid.
+However, the general rule of an employment contract – unless specifically noted – is that an employer cannot deny work to employees and reduce their pay. it is rare for employment contracts to contain a contractual right to lay off, so employers will have to negotiate a new private furlough contract.

 Employers will have to fund private furlough, and if the alternative is redundancy, employees may agree not to work for an extended period.
 Employers should address the extent to which staff can work elsewhere during any private furlough period.
 Employees may need other work, especially if pay is lower than under the previous furlough scheme.

 Employers should consult with employees, as simply imposing private furlough may breach existing contracts, particularly the implied term of trust and confidence.
 There will be difficult situations to handle if some staff are chosen to work and some are asked to agree to private furlough.